Welcome to the new KidsHealth website! See what is new.

 • after using the toilet

-• when changing nappies - the virus can be found in poo for several weeks
+• when changing nappies - the virus can be in poo for several weeks

-• when touching objects and toys that tamariki hold or put in their mouths
+• when touching toys and things that tamariki hold or put in their mouths

-Staying away from others who have hand, foot and mouth disease helps prevent the spreading of it.
+Staying away from others who have hand, foot and mouth disease helps prevent the illness spreading.

 Make sure to clean toys and avoid sharing toys during the infection.